 - review and consider the appropriate size of the Board and its composition between independent and non-independent directors;

-- review the competencies and skills that are necessary for the Board, as a whole, to possess and compare that to the existing skills and competencies on the Board;
+- review the competencies, skills and diversity (including but not limited to business experience, geography, age, gender and ethnicity) that are necessary for the Board, as a whole, to possess and compare that to the existing skills, competencies and diversity on the Board;

-- recommend the appropriate balance of expertise among Board members, seek out possible candidates to fill Board positions, and aid in attracting qualified candidates to the Board;
+- recommend the appropriate balance of expertise among Board members, seek out qualified, diverse candidates to fill Board positions, and aid in attracting qualified candidates to the Board;

 - recommend to the Board the nominees to fill vacancies on the Board or to be proposed by the Board as candidates for election as directors at the annual meeting of the shareholders;

 - receive and consider recommendations for new Board candidates from individual directors or from the Board at large;

 - interview and assess the qualifications (including competencies and skills) of prospective Board candidates, on a merit based system having regard to the benefits of diversity and the needs of the Board, and report and make a recommendation to the Board as to the suitability of each candidate;